THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-Manta rays can be spotted by watching the surface of the water and finding the tips of their wings as they break the surface of the water.
+We spotted manta rays swimming in the bay; watch the surface of the water, the tips of their wings poke out with each stroke.
 The mantas skim the top of the water so you can track them, and if you get close enough you can make out the head and underside of the wings, which is white.
 Sometimes, they dive deeper, making them hard to see unless the water is clear.
 But then they flip and roll, bringing their white bellies to the surface.

 Our friends on Blue Raven came in that afternoon (those stalkers…) and we invited them over after dinner in hopes that the underwater lights would provide us a show.
 At first, we were concerned because we only saw a few fish…but then we spotted our first ray!
 We called BR and they came over.
 Brian brought a hand line and I provided some bait (fresh tuna scraps).
 The rays multiplied, we played with the line, and eventually, the smell of the bait attracted sharks!
 They were only about 2 feet long and six in number, but it was entertaining.